Jack Harte (writer)

 Jack Harte is an Irish short story writer and novelist.
 He founded the Irish Writers' Union and the Irish Writers Centre.

 Background

-Harte was born on 1 September 1944 in Killeenduff, near Easkey in Co.
-Sligo.
-At an early age, his family moved to Lanesboro, Co.
-Longford, where his blacksmith father found work with Bord na Mona.
+Harte was born on 1 September 1944 in Killeenduff, near Easkey in County Sligo.
+At an early age, his family moved to Lanesboro, County Longford, where his blacksmith father found work with Bord na Mona.
 Harte draws on the experience of this uprooting in his novel In the Wake of the Bagger.
 Later he moved to Dublin where he worked at many jobs, including the civil service and teaching; from 1983-2000, he was principal of Lucan Community College.

 Short stories

 Harte has published several critically acclaimed collections of short stories.
 His first, Murphy in the Underworld (1986), was welcomed by the Sunday Independent as "one of the most important story collections for some time."
 After publication of his second collection, Birds and Other Tails (1996), the Irish Independent described Harte as "a wonderful refreshing voice in contemporary Irish writing."
 Both these collections are out of print, although several of their stories are included in From Under Gogol's Nose (2004).

 Several short stories and collections have been published in translation.
 These include Birds and Selected Stories, published in Bulgarian in 2001, Dream of A Pyramid, published in Hindi in 2006, and From Under Gogol's Nose, published in Russian by Voskresenye Publishing House, Moscow, in 2007.